Alex Schose

 qubes-mcp

 A FastMCP server exposing a tag-scoped Qubes Admin API sandbox.
 Autonomous agents are given real capability — spawning qubes, running commands, attaching devices, networking through a controlled egress — while the trust boundary is enforced in dom0 by invariant-checking wrappers rather than trusted to the agent.
-Six stages tested.
+Built and tested in stages; default-deny throughout.

 Contact